davidgiven/minix2/README.md

 ## Hacking it

-If you just want to fiddle with it, or do builds, then this command:
+If you just want to fiddle with it, or do builds, then do this:

+    $ ./setversion minix-2.0
     $ ./pack

-...will create an `hd.img` file, similar to the `hd-64MB.img.gz` one above, It's also lightly massaged for use as a build box, so when it boots it'll take you straight to a shell, etc. This then allows you to then do:
+...and it will create an `hd.img` file, similar to the `hd-64MB.img.gz` one above.
+It's also lightly massaged for use as a build box, so when it boots it'll take you straight to a shell, etc. This then allows you to then do:

     $ ./runqemu